ese3500/final-project-yanfu-srikrishna/README.md

 2) We used the Blynk library from Lab 4 to enable manual control of the motors via the Blynk app using the ESP32.
 3) We used the uart.c library file provided in prior labs to enable sending of data from the ATMEGA328PB.
 ### Appendix
 We used the HardwareSerial library (https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/HardwareSerial.h) to facilitate serial communication between the Atmega328PB and ESP32.
 This library was not provided in any of the labs, but is an open-source one that we found useful and decided to use.
 The library provides an interface to communicate with hardware serial ports (RX and TX) on the ESP32 microcontroller.
 It allows for the sending and receiving of data using the UART communication protocol.
-The ESP32 itself has 3 hardware serial ports, with the first one (UART0) being reserved for programmming the device itself, leaving the other two ports (UART1 and UART2) available for use in a project - exactly what this library enables by defining the pins associated with UART0, UART1, and UART2.
+The ESP32 itself has 3 hardware serial ports, with the first one (UART0) being reserved for programming the device itself, leaving the other two ports (UART1 and UART2) available for use in a project - exactly what this library enables by defining the pins associated with UART0, UART1, and UART2.

 The library provides a way of setting up the parameters and configuration for the serial communication, with many options provided in "enum SerialConfig".
 For example, in our project, we stuck with the commonly used "SERIAL_8N1", meaning whenever data is sent, there will be one start bit, eight data bits, no parity bit, and one stop bit.
 Furthermore, the baud rate, or the rate at which data is being transmitted, can be specified for each of the hardware serial ports.
 The library defines many methods for configuring and interacting with the serial ports.
 "Begin" starts the serial communication process at a certain baud rate; "end" finishes the serial communication process; "write" allows for the sending of data; "read" allows for receiving and decoding the incoming data; "available" checks and returns the number of bytes which are available for reading within the specified serial port etc. In this project, we used UART1 to receive data using the ESP32, and whenever bytes are available for reading, we read the incoming data and print it out using UART0.